Intrenion/Milcraft/doctrine/on-war.md

 Historical examples mislead when they are incomplete or removed from context.

 **Action**
-Choose well documented cases and explain why each case supports the principle.
+Choose well-documented cases and explain why each case supports the principle.

 **Outcome**
 Past events become practical evidence instead of decoration.